AlexandrovLab/SigProfilerSimulator/README.md

       chrom_based=False  [boolean] Maintains the same catalogs of mutations on a per chromosome basis. seed_file=None:       [string] Path to user defined seeds.
 One seed is required per processor.
 Uses a built in file by default noisePoisson=False:       [boolean] Add poisson noise to the simulations.
 Default is FALSE.
-      noiseAWGN=0:       [integer] Add a noise dependent on a +/- allowance of noise (ex: noiseAWGN=5 allows +/-2.5\% of mutations for each mutation type).
+      noiseAWGN=0:       [Float] Add a noise dependent on a +/- allowance of noise (ex: noiseAWGN=5 allows +/-2.5\% of mutations for each mutation type).
 Default is 0 noise. cushion=100:       [integer] Allowable cushion when simulating on the exome or targetted panel.
 Default is 100 base pairs region=None:       [string] Path to targetted region panel for simulated on a user-defined region.
 Default is whole-genome simulations. vcf=False		[boolean] Outputs simulated samples as vcf files with one file per iteration per sample.
 By default, the tool outputs all samples from an iteration into a single maf file.